Skip to content Skip to footer

 Diego was grateful for the thriving wetlands, a landscape that now sustains local communities through ecotourism rather than destructive agricultural practices and shared a sentiment .

-“It took a foreigner,” Diego told me quietly, “to show us how much we have to appreciate of our own country.”
+“It took a foreigner,” Diego explained, “to show us how much we have to appreciate of our own country.”

 It was clear that the Tompkins have done more than rewild the land; they rewilded the local spirit.